All about Duo

 Step 7: Choose your device's operating system and click Continue.If you do not have a compatible smartphone device or decide not to install the Duo Mobile app: choose Other > Continue > Continue to Login > Enter a passcode.
 Click Text me new code at the bottom of the window.
 Enter in the passcode you received from Duo via text message and select Log In.
 Skip to Step 11.

 Step 8: Install Duo Mobile:Duo Mobile is an app that runs on your smartphone and helps you authenticate quickly and easily.
 Without it you'll still be able to log in using a phone call or text message, but for the best experience we highly recommend that you use Duo Mobile.
-Since Duo Mobile works in any country, doesn't require a cell service and is more reliable than SMS/Voice, it is the best option for authenticating your device.
+Since Duo Mobile works in any country, it doesn't require a cell service and is more reliable than SMS/Voice, making it the best option for authenticating your device.
 Follow the platform-specific instructions on the screen to install Duo Mobile.
 After installing Duo Mobile, return to the enrollment window and click I have Duo Mobile installed.

 Step 10: Configure Device Options (optional):You can use Device Options to give your phone a more descriptive name or select Add another device to start the enrollment process again and add a second phone or another authenticator.
 If this is the device you'll use most often with Duo then you may want to enable automatic push requests by going to the When I log in: option and changing the setting from Ask me to choose an authentication method to Automatically send this device a Duo Push or Automatically call this device and click Save.
 With one of the automatic options enabled, Duo automatically sends an authentication request via push notification to the Duo Mobile app on your smartphone or a phone call to your device (depending on your selection).
 Click Continue to login to proceed to the authentication prompt.
 Your device is now ready to approve Duo authentication requests.
 Click Send me a Push to give it a try.
 All you need to do is tap Approve on the Duo login request received at your phone.